 Students will not be allowed to remain in class if payments become delinquent or until his or her account is paid in full.
-Additionally, students who have a past due balance will be removed from the Populi learning management system.
+Additionally, students who have a past due balance will have a financial hold placed on the Populi account.